Global Virus Updates: Nations Reopen Yet Struggle to Define ‘New Normal’

-As nations around the world loosen coronavirus restrictions, people are discovering that "the new normal" is anything but.
+As nations around the world loosen coronavirus restrictions, people are discovering that the return to normal is anything but.

-Yet some realities have emerged: schools, offices, public transport, bars and restaurants are now on the front lines of post-lockdown life.
+Schools, offices, public transportation, bars and restaurants are now on the front lines of post-lockdown life — back in business, in many cases, but not business as usual.

-How each of those key sectors manages social distancing and tamps down on expected new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still likely months, if not years, away from being available to all.
+How each of those key sectors manages social distancing and tamps down expected new outbreaks will determine the shape of daily life for millions as researchers race to develop a vaccine that is still probably months, if not years, away from being available to all.

 What a return to normal looks like varies widely.
 For hungry migrant workers in India, it was finally being able to catch trains back to their home villages to farm while city jobs dried up.
-For cruise ship workers stranded at sea for months, it was finally reaching shore in Croatia.
-For wealthy shoppers in Maseratis and Rolls-Royces, it was returning to the newly reopened boutiques of America’s iconic Rodeo Drive in Beverly Hills.
+For hundreds of cruise ship workers stranded at sea for months, it was finally reaching shore Wednesday in Croatia.
+For wealthy shoppers, it was returning to the newly reopened boutiques of America’s Rodeo Drive in Beverly Hills, California.

+In Britain, the leader of the House of Commons said members of Parliament should return to London to work in person on June 2 after weeks of remote working.
+Jacob Rees-Mogg said the decision recognizes “the need for business to continue.’’
+Authorities are likely to limit the number of people allowed into the small chamber, where lawmakers sit shoulder to shoulder on long benches.

-In Italy, where good food is an essential part of life itself, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules.
+In Italy, where good food is an essential part of life, once-packed restaurants and cafes are facing a huge financial hit as they reopen with strict social distancing rules.
 The losses are forecast to pile up to 30 billion euros ($32 billion) this year.

 “We have to turn upside down all the activity that we did before,” lamented chef Raffaele di Cristo, who now must wear a mask and latex gloves as he prepares food at the popular Corsi Trattoria in Rome.
 “Everything is changed.
 Slowly, slowly, we will try to understand and to adapt to this coronavirus.”

-Corsi reopened for business Monday with half its tables removed to ensure the mandated 1-meter (3-foot) spacing between tables and customers.
-Hand sanitizing gel was placed at the entrance and a new ordering system was installed so customers can read the menu on their phones instead of handling a shared plastic copy.
+Corsi reopened for business Monday with half its tables removed to ensure the mandated 1-meter (3-foot) spacing between tables.
+Hand sanitizing gel was placed at the entrance, and a new ordering system was installed so customers could read the menu on their phones.

+Some shops in Italy have complained about a shortage of gloves keeping away customers.
+Veneto Gov. Luca Zaia said Wednesday he would change the rules on wearing gloves in clothing stores and shoe shops and substitute sanitizing gel instead.

 Slovakia reopened theaters, cinemas and shopping malls on Wednesday, all with new restrictions on visitor numbers, even though it has had only 28 deaths from COVID-19.

-The head of the Dutch hospitality industry welcomed a decision to allow bars and restaurants to reopen June 1, but warned about the impact of mandatory social distancing conditions.
+The head of the Dutch hospitality industry welcomed a decision to allow bars and restaurants to reopen on June 1 but warned about the impact of mandatory social distancing rules.

 “The restrictions are unfortunately unworkable” for many businesses, said Rober Willemsen of Royal Hospitality Netherlands, adding that more government support is needed to ensure the survival of many bars and restaurants.